 Tissue specimens should only be analyzed after the positive and negative control tissues have been deemed valid.
 Negative staining indicates that the antigen was not detected in the tissue while positive staining represents the presence of the antigen.

-A tissue section stained with hematoxylin and eosin should be used to analyze the morphology of the tissue specimen.
+A tissue section stained with hematoxylin and eosin should be used to analyze the morphology of the tissue specimen and verified by a qualified pathologist.

 Peformance Characteristics